 Taken off the streets as strays or stolen as pets from their homes: around 10 million dogs and cats in Southeast Asia face this fate every year.
 After they are captured, the dogs are kept in alarming conditions until slaughtered.

 Fortunately, some of the dogs were lucky and escaped a shortened life full of terrible misery.
 Five dogs rescued from a minivan now wait for new homes in Switzerland.
 Their stories of survival shed light on the many remaining victims of this cruel trade, which still need our help.
-They also symbolise hope for an end to the brutal dog and cat meat trade once and for all.

 Read more about why they came to Switzerland here.